atom/flight-manual.atom.io/content/behind-atom/sections/interacting-with-other-packages-via-services.md

     myService
 ```

-Similarly, to consume a service, specify one or more https://docs.npmjs.com/misc/semver#ranges[version _ranges_], each paired with the name of a method on the package's main module:
+Similarly, to consume a service, specify one or more [version _ranges_](https://docs.npmjs.com/misc/semver#ranges), each paired with the name of a method on the package's main module:

 ```json
 {